falkr/ttm4115/pages/prep-modeling.md

 ## Where Does Modeling Happen?

 We have seen that models come in a variety of forms.
 There's no specific property models needs to have to be called _model_ other than being _a model of something_.
 If it represents something, it's a model.
-If we can use it to find out more about what we are working on, it's a useful model.
+If we can use it to find out more about what we are working on, it's a _useful_ model.
 The act of modeling can therefore take place in different forms:

 - **In your head.** This is kind of obvious.
 Engineers have a representation of the system they work in their heads.
 These are models, too.
 The only problem of these models is that they are local and hard to transfer from one developer to another.
 - **At a whiteboard or on a piece of paper.** When discussing, engineers often draw spontaneously to illustrate a part of a system, so that they can understand a system aspect better or communicate it to other developers.
 - **In a general-purpose graphical editor.** For documentation or planning, engineers create more detailed models using graphical editors. _General-purpose_ means that the editor is not specific for software but for drawing diagrams in general.
 Text can also be part of that description.
 - **In a modeling editor.** In contrast to a general-purpose editor, a modeling editor knows more about the type of models you want to create.
 With this knowledge, it can for instance offer connections between modeling elements, or check if there are errors in the model.

 Any of these models can be valuable, and one is not inherently more valuable than another.
 Models are always as valuable as they contribute to clarify and increase system quality.
-A model is not more valuable just because it is done in a tool, the value depends on its context.
+A model is not more valuable just because it is done in a tool, its value depends on its context.

 With regard to this course, we focus in the first three: You will be able to improve the models you have of a system in your own head.
 I also want you to get much better at just taking a pen during a discussion and sketching a relevant model on a whiteboard to show to some colleagues.
 This is an underestimated skill.
 Finally, once you should produce a delivery document or plan ahead your project in greater detail, you will also be able to create some decent diagrams.